applicaster/React-Native-Zapp-Bridge/README.md

 - @param {string} urlscheme - UrlScheme for your app
 - @param {Object} params - configuration params this will be appended to the url as an arguments;
+- @param {Object} params - it's not necessary option if params get from url schema;
 - @param {('present'|'push'|'presentNoNavigation'|'pushNoNavigation'|'asAChild')} params.presentation - How screen should be presented.
 - @param {string} params.plugin - Plugin name (name fild from the manifest)
 - @param {string} params.bundle - s3 folder name /react-native-bundles/yourName/Rn_version.